VISA APPLICATION

 Visa refusal under section 214(b) is not permanent - you may choose to reapply for an F-1 visa until you a successful.
 You will not need to re-pay the I-901 SEVIS fee if the Program Start Date on your Form I-20 has been deferred in a timely manner.
 You will need to file another DS-160 and repay the application fee and schedule another interview.
 You must be sure to present new information to the consular officer during your next attempt.

-If you have a local sponsor in Northern California, they may be able to inquire with Congressman Mike Thompson's office to request a letter of support for your visa application.
+If you know someone who lives in Northern California, they may be able to inquire with Congressman Mike Thompson's office to request a letter of support for your visa application.

 Helpful Resources